sampsyo/hass-smartthinq/README.md

              refresh_token: YOUR_TOKEN_HERE
              country: US
              language: en-US
-             temp_unit: F

-   Use your refresh token, country & language codes, and temperature unit (either C for Celsius or F for Fahrenheit).
+   Use your refresh token and country & language codes.
    Start up Home Assistant and hope for the best.

 Credits